-In simple terms, buy now pay later solutions are integrated into online checkouts to allow customers to pay for products in instalments, as opposed to one lump sum upfront.
+In simple terms, buy now pay later stores on Shopify implement solutions that are integrated into online checkouts to allow customers to pay for products in instalments, as opposed to one lump sum upfront.
 Even though the financial terms can (and will) vary between companies, each business will allow the customer to receive their purchase immediately, but the cost of the product/ service will be paid for overtime.

-It’s an increasingly competitive space because services such as; Klarna, Affirm, Shop Pay and Afterpay now all compete with each other alongside huge financial companies such as PayPal that are leaning towards offering similar services.
+It’s an increasingly competitive space where buy now pay later stores are concerned because services such as; Klarna, Affirm, Shop Pay and Afterpay now all compete with each other alongside huge financial companies such as PayPal that are leaning towards offering similar services.

 In some instances, financial instalments can be a money-saving route for consumers to walk down as opposed to using a credit card.
 This method charges a 17.14% annual interest rate on average.
 However, credit card companies and banking partners commonly offer similar instalment options of their own.

 However, it should be noted that buy now pay later stores often thrive on their perceived advantages up against late payment fees issued by credit card companies, alongside the penalties, and compounding interest rates that are frequently dished out.
 So, let’s take a further look at the facts below: